Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

+i could and should fucking end this right fucking now. fuck all ofnyiu fucking losers that you hord gundy. i cant wait for you to fucking die.

 cant take a shower, and cant sleep. it will be your life so soon gundy and aptrick. its over. for all yall.  get zebra pinned.